Immigration Lawyer Toronto & #1 Canadian Immigration Lawyer Ronen Kurzfeld

 - Must meet or exceed CLB 5 in English or French in reading, listening, speaking and writing abilities, as proven by a designated language test; and

 - Must have completed a Canadian post-secondary credential of minimum one year.

 Are you looking to start your new business or new life in Canada?
 Contact the Milton immigration lawyers at the Immigration Law Office of Ronen Kurzfeld to help you dream become a reality.

 Remaining in Canada is not very easy as you need to a have legal status.
-Yet, things get easier when we dealt with Sir Ronen as we believe and trust on his immigration expertise.
+Yet, things get easier when we dealt with Ronen as we believe and trust on his immigration ise.
 We indeed rely with him and his team and they are very helpful when it comes to paperwork.
 I still remain with my husband and my daughter here in Canada as i always get extension because of their team effort.
-Thank you so much and i would surely recommend Sir Ronen to anyone who wants to enter or remain in Canada.
+Thank you so much and i would surely recommend Ronen to anyone who wants to enter or remain in Canada.

 - Cynthia Tajunio